 12,000 crab pots are lost in Puget Sound each year.
-A single lost crab pot can kill up to 50 crabs until deterioration.
+A single lost crab pot can kill up to 15 crab per year.
 That adds up to 180,000 harvestable crabs lost each year.
 To avoid this, follow the tips and access the resources below to keep your pot and catch more crab.

 - AVOID MARINE TRANSIT AND FERRY LANES

 - CHECK TIDES AND CURRENTS.
 Avoid crabbing during strong tidal changes and currents.

 - USE HIGH VISIBILITY BUOYS to clearly mark your gear.

 - USE A WEIGHTED LINE to sink below the surface and avoid being cut by passing boats.

 - WEIGHT YOUR POT so they do not move in high currents or tidal changes